 Due to COVID-19, The Gathering Place will not be able to accept in-kind donations in person or welcome visitors until further notice.

 More than ever, they are grateful for your monetary donations as they have to purchase much needed supplies and food during this difficult time.
 Please donate at www.kindnesswanted.ca/donate/

 The Gathering Place programs and services are offered primarily to people who are homeless or live in less than desirable housing conditions, people who are seeking respite from poverty or isolation and people who are often unemployed and to people who do not have adequate social supports at this time in their lives.
 The Gathering Place welcomes about 300 to 400 people (aged 25 and older) every day.

 Through collaborative efforts, guests of The Gathering Place may avail of the following programs:

-Nourishment - Food and Social: Noon meal program; Coffee station in social area; Group activities; Informal social activities (in a safe space); Designated area for women guests; Art classes, craft sessions and other creative pursuits.
+: Meal program - 7 days a week; Coffee station in social area; Group activities; Informal social activities (in a safe space); Designated area for women guests; Art classes, craft sessions and other creative pursuits.

 Elevator and other aids to enable people with disabilities to access services.

 Access to computers and computer training sessions and Literacy Program (Teachers on Wheels); Annual Income Tax Clinic

 - will serve as a community warming centre to ALL residents of St. John's during times of extended power loss.